gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.TicketHistory.md

 > **\_id**: `string`

-- Unique identifier of the history event
+- Unique identifier of the history event.

 ***